mishra-lab/cihr-multiprovince-covid-project/README.md

-# Candadian Institutes of Health Research Operating Grant: COVID-19 May 2020 Rapid Research Funding Opportunity competition

 ## Project:
 Evaluating the differential impact of what we have done, as we prioritize what to do next: a multi-provincial intervention modeling study using population-based data

+## Funding:
+Canadian Institutes of Health Research Operating Grant: COVID-19 May 2020 Rapid Research Funding Opportunity competition

 ## Principal investigators (PI):
 * Dr. Sharmistha Mishra (nominated PI; Ontario)